Hope for Cynics

 Cynicism is making us sick; Stanford Psychologist Dr. Jamil Zaki has the cure—a “ray of light for dark days” (Adam Grant, #1 New York Times bestselling author).

-Cynicism is a perfectly understandable response to a world full of injustice and inequality.
+Cynicism is an understandable response to injustice and inequality.
 But in many cases, it is misplaced.
-Dozens of studies find that people fail to realize how kind, generous, and open-minded others really are.
-Cynical thinking worsens social problems, because our beliefs don’t just interpret the world—they change it.
-When we expect the worst in people, we often bring it out of them.
+Dozens of studies find that people fail to realize how kind, generous, and open-minded people really are.
+And cynical thinking deepens social problems: when we expect the worst in people, we often bring it out of them.

 Available Editions